mcMickJuice/BookmarkSite/Bookmarky TODO.md

 Bookmarky TODO
--finish wiring up all services.
--simply bookmark create and edit form
+-simplify bookmark create and edit form
 -flesh out reviews
 -finish app
 -remove grunt, replace with gulp
 -host IN THE CLOUD
--remove all yeoman references
+-centralize how api endpoints are determined.
+Create provider or constants service?